KeenMate/openshift-medkit/cheatsheet.md

 Few notes:
 - Deployment configurations describe how one or multiple pods are deployed in OpenShift
-- You can try dry run with --dry-run to see what will be deployed and how
+- You can try dry run with ``--dry-run`` parameter to see what will be deployed and how

 | Description  | Command | Example | Comment |
 | -----------  | ------- | ------- | ------- |